 Then (my best friend) Sergio died.
 I went to his wake, and his Mom said to me, “Stay strong for Sergio.
 It’s what he would have wanted for you.”
 Those words stuck with me.
 And two weeks later, I checked myself into the sobering center (in Danbury).

-Two more friends of mine had died, and I was overwhelmed.
+I was 21 at the time, had just gotten the news that two more friends of mine had died, and I was overwhelmed.
 I packed all my stuff and left.
 I went to the sober house in Danbury and I stayed sober for about two months but ended up relapsing.
 I lived in a homeless shelter, and then I lived with a couple who paid their rent with crack.
 From there it spun out of control really fast.
 I started selling crack, smoking a lot of crack, selling dope, shooting dope and I was miserable.
 And I couldn’t take it anymore so I moved into my car.

 November 11, 2015.
 I’d just done the rest of my dope and I was sitting outside of Stop & Shop, sitting in my car and I was crying.
 I was thinking “I don’t want to live anymore.
 I don’t want to live like this anymore.
 (My son’s) father happened to call me.
 I told him how I was feeling.
 He said “Call your parents.”
 So I called my parents and said “Mom, I need to come home.
 I need help.”
 And she said “Ok.”

 My sobriety date is November 12, 2015.
 I just didn’t want to get high anymore and I didn’t want to live like that.
 My willpower was stronger than my desire to use again.
 So I started to go to meetings, and then I ended up getting pregnant at three weeks sober.